 - Use only the system’s own navigation buttons: Tillbaka (back), Skapa (create), Spara (save), Återgå (return) etc.

 To use the system, you must be registered as a user.

 Click on New user and follow the instructions.

 Forgotten/changed email address

-If you have forgotten your email address, contact a Research Secretary
+If you have forgotten your email address, contact a Research manager

 If you have changed your email address, log in with your old email address, click on Personal details, and register your new email address.

 Click on Reset/change password and follow the instructions.

 When you register as a user, you must fill in your personal details.
 Click on Personal details.
 Click on HEI/Organization to register your academic institution.
 Registered users can update only their own personal information, including academic title.
 For individuals without a Swedish personal identification number, provide the birth date: YYYY-MM-DD.